Sand, Sunscreen And ... Sharks! Cape Cod Beach Towns Do More To Keep People Safe

 The buoy was set up by Massachusetts shark researcher Greg Skomal, who began tagging white sharks off Cape Cod four years ago.
 He says the sharks his organization has logged are just a small slice of the population that exists in these waters.

-"We know at least 300 individuals are visiting Cape Cod, but we'll definitely be able to tell you that's not the actual estimate, it's going to be much more than that," he says.
+"We know at least 300 individuals are visiting Cape Cod, but we'll definitely be able to tell you that's not the actual estimate — it's going to be much more than that," he says.

-Skomal is also working on a study about shark behavior to help advise towns on how to best prevent another attack.
-He's trying to determine if specific areas around the cape are used for hunting or breeding or something else entirely.
+Skomal is also working on a study about shark behavior to help advise towns how to best prevent another attack.
+He is trying to determine whether specific areas around the cape are used for hunting or breeding or something else entirely.

 "We talk a lot about seeing more and more white sharks from year to year to year," he says.
 "Now we'll be able to tell you, is it increasing?"
 His study is due out this fall.

-On Nauset Beach in the town of Orleans, a mobile EMT team patrols the beach front in All Terrain Vehicles (ATVs).
-It's part of the town's initiative to increase emergency response times on the beach in case of another shark attack.
+On Nauset Beach in the town of Orleans, a mobile EMT team patrols the beach front in all-terrain vehicles, part of the town's initiative to increase emergency response times on the beach in case of another shark attack.
 After last year's fatal attack on Arthur Medici, some felt he might have survived if emergency response times had been faster.

-"We work with lifeguards, we patrol around looking for stuff, make sure everyone's doing good," says EMT Henry Rex.
+"We work with lifeguards.
+We patrol around looking for stuff, make sure everyone's doing good," says EMT Henry Rex.

-Every ATV is equipped with a large plastic box full of first aid equipment, including new items specifically for treating shark bites.
+Every ATV is equipped with a large plastic box full of first-aid equipment, including new items specifically for treating shark bites.

 "We have a lot more trauma dressings and hemostatic dressings," Rex says.